nizos/nizos.github.io/src/posts/efficient-and-sustainable-github-workflows/index.md

 There's no need to keep it running for another 5 hours and 50 minutes to know something went wrong.
 Instead, we can put those 350 GitHub Actions minutes to better use elsewhere.

-Optimizing timeouts is a simple step but can greatly enhance the sustainability of your workflows by minimizing the idle resource consumption.
+Optimizing timeouts is a straightforward step but can greatly enhance the sustainability of your workflows by minimizing the idle resource consumption.
 You can find more information [here](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions).

 ## Utilize Caching for Efficiency